Stars Are Blind: Legal controversy

 In June 2007, the copyright holders of the 1970 song "Kingston Town", Sparta Florida Music Group, started legal action against Hilton and Warner Chappell Music for plagiarism due to alleged similarities between "Stars Are Blind" and "Kingston Town".
 The two songs use the same chord progression in the verses.
 It has wrongly been ascribed that UB40 was the suing party, but that has been denied by the band themselves on their website.
 The suit appears to have been settled out of court.

 Covers and versions

 Upon its original release, several remix compilations were released.
 Among these included a Tracy Young remix and a collaboration with Wisin & Yandel.
-The song reached the top of the Dance Club Songs chart.
+The song reached the top of the Dance Club Play chart.
 Hilton's friend, German singer Kim Petras, performed a cover of the song and posted it online.
 An updated version of the song, "Stars Are Blind (Paris' Version)", was released exclusively to Amazon Music on December 30, 2022.

-In popular culture

-The song appears in the film Lynn + Lucy, where the characters dance to it in a local nightclub.

-The song appears in the film Promising Young Woman, where the characters Cassie (Carey Mulligan) and Ryan (Bo Burnham) dance to it in a pharmacy.
+A version featuring Petras was also released.